-Senior Lecturer, Center for International Studies University of the Philippines Diliman PhD Candidate, Music, University of California Riverside
+Senior Lecturer, Center for International Studies University of the Philippines Diliman

 In this work, I interpret Filipina/o-American cultural production and question the bounded nature of ethnomusicology, area studies, ethnic studies, and cultural anthropology.
 I describe the challenges of ethnographic research on music and performance at "home" in Southern California among college students, who take part in a Pilipino Culture Night (PCN).
 PCN performers strategically manipulate the symbols of homeland (both the Philippines and the U.S.) through singing, playing instruments, acting, and dancing.
 I interpret this practice by drawing on existing literature on Asian-American performance and identifying key critical discourses in Filipina/o-American performance offered by the PCN model.